cvghivebrain/HiveView/README.md

 * MGR bitmap - only "yz" variant found
 * MTV - failed on samples from https://telparia.com/fileFormatSamples/image/mtv/ and header is tricky
 * MacPaint - some files are headerless
-* Mac icon - failed on some samples from https://telparia.com/fileFormatSamples/image/icns/
 * PICT - failed on many samples from https://telparia.com/fileFormatSamples/image/pict/
 * Maggi Hairstyles & Cosmetics - no samples
 * Male MRI/CT - no samples